narzullaev/Prolog-/STIN2024-Logic Programming/Assignments/README.md

 # Assignment 1
 ## Description

-This assignmebt was given from STIN2024 - Logic Programmins as Assignemnet 1 from the series of Assignments.
+This assignmebt was given from **STIN2024 -Logic Programmins** as Assignemnet 1 from the series of Assignments.
 We were asked to build a small program to translate list of English words into Malay and vice versa.
 For this, first, I created list of facts which consists of 19 english words with its meaning in Malay.
 Then I created 2 rules to simulate the program.